-The flea is a wingless, bloodsucking insect that is well-known for causing a nuisance to homeowners in the UK.
-Once a residence is infested with this parasite, it can be very difficult to eradicate, and people will often call flea control to assist them with an effective St Helens flea treatment.
+The flea is a wingless, blood-sucking insect known for causing a nuisance to homeowners in the UK.
+Once a residence is infested with this parasite, it can be tough to eradicate, and people will often call flea control to assist them with an effective St Helens flea treatment.

 At Young’s Pest Control, we can help you win back your home by assessing the extent of a flea infestation, advising you on the appropriate St Helens flea treatment methods and offering you flea fumigation services.
 At affordable prices, this intruder can be eliminated in no time with our flea control treatments.

 Identifying the flea

 • They have long hind legs that enable them to jump up to 150 times their body length, which means they can leap quickly between hosts.

 • Their body is laterally flat, which enables them to navigate between the hairs of a pet.
 This is also the reason why it’s so challenging to squash and kills them.